How to clean refrigerator condenser coils

-This DIY repair guide gives step-by-step instructions for cleaning the condenser coils in a refrigerator.
+This DIY repair guide gives step-by-step instructions that show you how to clean refrigerator coils.
 The condenser coils at the bottom of the refrigerator collect dust during normal use.
 When dust coats the condenser coils, the coils can't release heat into the surrounding air, so the refrigerator has to work harder to stay cold.
 The result is decreased efficiency and poor cooling performance in the refrigerator.
 Clean the coils at least twice a year—more often if you have pets that shed.

-This procedure works for many Kenmore, Whirlpool, GE, KitchenAid, Maytag, Amana, Frigidaire, Electrolux, LG and Samsung refrigerators.
+This procedure shows how to clean Kenmore refrigerator coils.
+The same process works for many Whirlpool, GE, KitchenAid, Maytag, Amana, Frigidaire, Electrolux, LG and Samsung refrigerators.

 Disconnect the electrical power